Phlebotomy on the Job Training: What Should You Expect?

 We’ll also cover more of what you can expect with on-the-job training.
 It can be a lot more intense and hands-on than the controlled environment of a phlebotomy course at a college or training facility.

-Even if you went the extra steps to get certified as a phlebotomist, it may not be enough.
+Even if you went the extra steps to get certified as a phlebotomist, it might not be enough.
 Yes, certification is excellent for more experience.
-It also is likely to help you get hired over someone who hasn’t gotten certification.
+It also is likely to help you get hired compared to someone who hasn’t obtained a certification.

 Places like hospitals offer on-the-job training because they want to make sure their phlebotomists are experienced and confident.